The majority of people do not trust computers to make decisions about any aspect of their lives, according to a new survey.

 Older people are less trusting about the general use of algorithms in public life, with 63% of over-55s saying they felt negative about this, compared with 42% of 18-24-year-olds.
 Attitudes to computerized decisions in the NHS, private health care and local councils differ very strongly by age.
 30% of 18-24-year-olds said they trusted the use of algorithms in these sectors, while for those over 55, it was 14%.

-Over 2,000 people responded to the survey conducted for BCS, The Chartered Institute for IT by YouGov; all were shown a description of algorithms before answering any questions.
+Over 2,000 people responded to the survey conducted by YouGov.
+All were shown a description of algorithms before answering any questions.